Repurchase Rate Report Walkthrough

 To filter your report:

-1. Click the All Filters button on the top left.
+1. Click the Filters button on the top right.

 2. Choose a variable from the list of drop-down menus.